 All PI-eligible UTRGV faculty/staff interested in submitting a proposal to the Limited Submission opportunity must submit the internal pre-proposal via Submittable platform (using single PDF document) by the deadline.
 Please see OSP Handbook, page 8, for PI eligibility details.
 Internal pre-proposals must comply with all instructions and address the NSF review criteria referenced in this announcement.

-Internal Competition Submission Deadline: April 30, 2025 @ 11:59 p.m.
+Internal Competition Submission Deadline: June 13, 2025 @ 11:59 p.m.

-Internal Competition Results Announced: May 16, 2025
+Internal Competition Results Announced: July 2, 2025

-Sponsor Full Proposal Deadline: July 15, 2025 at 5:00 PM
+Sponsor Full Proposal Deadline: September 10, 2025 at 11:59 PM Eastern Time

 Documents Needed for the Preproposals: